HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 additional information needed by the auxiliary blockchain to accept the proof of work is referred as *AuxPOW* (for auxiliary proof-of-work).

-The required changes to the Hathor network is mainly detecting when a block has AuxPOW and to validate this AuxPOW.
+The required changes to the Hathor network is mainly appending optional AuxPOW data to a block and to validating it accordingly.
 The Hathor network does not need to interact with the Bitcoin network in any way besides knowing the location of a few fields and how to build the merkle root of a parent block.

 An AuxPOW consists of:
 - the Bitcoin coinbase transaction that includes a hash of the Hathor's